iflix/swift-style-guide/README.md

 ## Code Organization

 Use extensions to organize your code into logical blocks of functionality.
-Each extension should be set off with a `// MARK: -` comment to keep things well-organized.
+Each extension not in a dedicated file should be set off with a `// MARK: -` comment to keep things well-organized.
+Refer to the extensions [naming guide](#extensions) to know how to name files containing a single extension.

 ### Protocol Conformance